 Before You Begin

-If your canvas shoes have any type of suede or leather trim, they should not be washed in a washing machine.
-Opt for hand washing instead.
-This is also true for any shoes embellished with trim, beading, or rope soles.
-The agitation action of the washer is too harsh and spending too much time in the water may loosen glues used in construction.
+If your canvas shoes have any suede or leather trim, they should not be washed in a washing machine.
+The agitation action of the washer is too harsh, and being submerged in water for extended periods may loosen the shoe adhesives.

 -